 With such a crowded landscape, “you have to determine what you’re automating, and the sustainability of the tool.”
 Are you automating a task, process, interaction, or decision?
 Each has different tools that are best suited for the job.

-Is this automation sustainable?
+Is automation sustainable?

-When deciding on the tools you should invest in, the last thing to ask yourself is “How adaptable to changing conditions does your automation effort need to be?”
-Automation projects often get stuck in the list of IT requests and aren’t acted on unless they’re the number one priority.
+When deciding on the tools or solution you should invest in, the last thing to ask yourself is “How adaptable to changing conditions does your automation effort need to be?”
+Contact Center Automation projects often get stuck in the list of IT requests and aren’t acted on unless they’re the number one priority.
 The automation stays stagnant, despite everything else in your business changing.
 To avoid this, you need to consider how adaptable your tools need to be.

 The field of AI is growing rapidly.
-In order to keep up with customers’ expectations and your competitors, your conversational AI models need to be frequently updated and retrained.
+In order to keep up with customers’ expectations and your competitors, your automation models need to be frequently updated and retrained.
 While changing what the AI says to a customer is a low skill and effort task, training the AI models isn’t.
 Do you already have a team to make these changes, or can you get a team to do so?